‘Tall Girl’ Becomes One Of Netflix’s Hottest Movies

 For those unfamiliar with the movie, Tall Girl tells the story of an unusually tall teenage girl who struggles with insecurities surrounding her height.

-Jodi Kreyman (played by Ava Michelle) finds herself in the middle of a love triangle when a handsome foreign exchange student who is every bit as tall as she is enters the school.
+Jodi Kreyman (Ava Michelle) finds herself in the middle of a love triangle when a handsome foreign exchange student who is every bit as tall as she is enters the school.
 Unfortunately, the handsome new student is a hit with her female peers.
 So, it doesn’t take long for the most popular girl in the school to sink her hooks into him.

-Making things more complicated for Jodi, her best friend who is incredibly short has a massive crush on her.
+Making things more complicated for Jodi, her best friend, played by Sabrina Carpenter, who is incredibly short, has a massive crush on her.
 The movie unfolds with viewers watching as Jodi struggles with whether she can be with the foreign exchange student or if she should give her short best friend a chance instead.

 The Netflix Original movie was heavily criticized for several different reasons.